ClearMotion/take-home-3/README.md

 * Your code should run reasonably efficiently.
 We don't need an optimal solution, but your code should not take several seconds to run.
 * Your code should be reasonably easy to follow, and include comments to explain components of your algorithm.

+You will need to present your algorithm in a **PowerPoint presentation** to the RoadMotion team.
+The audience will consist of multi-disciplined engineers (not just software developers), so make sure that the whole team can understand your presentation.